What’s a Rich Text element?

 When you burn captions into your video file, it'll remain there permanently so anyone who views your video will see them whether they like it or not.
 This method works best for social media or offline videos.
 These captions are called hardcoded captions.

 Making use of Keevi is one of the best, easiest and cost-friendly ways to go about hardcoding captions in your videos.
-Alternatively, you can use open captioning software like Adobe Premier Pro or hiring a professional captioning company.
+Alternatively, you can use open captioning software like Adobe Premier Pro or hire a professional captioning company.

 2. Use a "sidecar" file